 Jesus, the life He lived, the love He spread and the compassion He had for people inspires me to walk like Him.
 Also my mother is a mentor, she’s one of the most talented women I’ve ever met…she can do anything hence the reason I know I can! lol Roderick Glover a motivational speaker in Nashville Tn who motivates me to constantly motivate & inspire our youth with my energy & gifts.
 Vocal coach/ Acting coach, Delores Burgess, in Atlanta who pushes me towards greatness in an acting/musical productions.
 I also listen to Joyce Meyer and TD Jakes on a regular.
 I’ve personally mentored over 40 young girls as apart of my own “4U mentoring”, Usher’s “New Look” & Steve & Marjoree Harvey’s “Girls Who Rule the World” programs worldwide.

+Unique ways you prepare for a show?
 Honestly I don’t have any lol I need to do better!
 I don’t warm up or nothin!
-But that voice come through in the name of Jesus Everytime!!! ?????
+But that voice come through in the name of Jesus Everytime!!! ??

 Biggest Moment in your music career?